leonism/Breast-Cancer/README.md

 ## How To Deal With?

 The real question isnt just about spotting the missing records and summing them up.
 The real jazz starts when you decide how to handle them before moving forward on your data wrangling journey.
 In this particular case, weve got a small amount of data with missing values---just `9 rows` out of `699`.
 Thats a mere `0.012`, or less than 1% of the total dataset.
-With such a small fraction, Im thinking we drop them like they're hot, using the `.dropna` method.
+With such a small fraction, I'm thinking we drop them like they're hot, using the `.dropna` method.
 And while were at it, let's break down the cool attributes that groove along with the `.dropna` method.

 - `Axis`: Decides if youre dropping rows or columns. `0` means rows, while `1` goes for columns.